Documentation Index Fetch the complete documentation index at: https://docs.knoxcall.com/llms.txt

 PUT /admin/secrets/{secret_id}/environments/{environment_name}

-Body (String secret):
+Body (String secret only):

 {